sumitkapoor/carnd_project1/writeup_template.md

 ```

 * **Step 6 : Draw Hough Lines**
 The lines which we got after applying probabilistic hough line transform will now be drawn.
-Before drawing the lines detect the slope of the lines to differentiate between left lane and right lane.
+Before drawing the lines detect the slope of the lines to differentiate between left lane and right lane and then average out the slope to draw the line.

 ```
 slopes = np.apply_along_axis(lambda line: (line[3] - line[1]) / (line[2] - line[0]), 2, lines)